habamax/habamax.github.io/_posts/2018-11-29-vim-asciidoctor-image-paste.md

 <img src="/assets/gifs/asciidoctor-pasteimg.gif" class="img-fluid" alt="animated gif with Vim pasting clipboard images">

 * No documentation yet.
-* Wouldn't work for neovim for sure, as I use vim's job stuff there.
+* Doesn't work for neovim for now as I use vim's job stuff there.
 * External dependency (via settings) for GraphicsMagic (windows), `pngpaste` (OSX), and I am not sure what Linux should use.